toonMarty/alx-backend-storage/0x01-NoSQL/README.md

 A script that displays the number of documents in the collection school:

 * The database name will be passed as option of mongo command

+# 6. Update
+A script that adds a new attribute to a document in the collection school:

+* The script updates only document with name="Holberton school" (all of them)
+* The update adds the attribute address with the value “972 Mission street”
+* The database name will be passed as option of mongo command